lourencorodrigo/validator-brazil/README.md

 # validator-brazil

 With this module, you can validate the CPF, CNPJ and CEP numbers.
 Documents only Brazilian.
+Teste

 [![npm version](https://badge.fury.io/js/validator-brazil.svg)](https://badge.fury.io/js/validator-brazil)